Cloud Insight FAQ

 Available in Classic and VPC

-Q. What do Metric and Dimension mean?
+Q. What are the meanings of Metric and Dimension?

 • The data is saved as collected in Cloud Insight, and is computed using various types of aggregation methods at each aggregation interval.

-• Aggregations are executed in the intervals of 1 minute (Min1), 5 minutes (Min5), 30 minutes (Min30), 2 hours (Hour2), and 1 day (Day1).
+• Aggregation intervals are executed in intervals of 1 minute (Min1), 5 minutes (Min5), 30 minutes (Min30), 2 hours (Hour2), and 1 day (Day1).

 • Aggregation functions such as AVG (average value), MIN (minimum value), MAX (maximum value), COUNT (number of collections), and SUM (total) of the current aggregation interval are supported.